 UPDATE: The New Yorker is erroneously reporting that M.I.A. has apologized, based on an LA Times story that cites a “source, who requested anonymity but was with the artist at Lucas Oil Stadium.”
 Her publicists at Interscope have issued a “no comment.”
 We are following this story intently, mostly because we know at the end of the day an entourage lackey speaking out of turn doesn’t mean squat.

-As I predicted before, Parents Television Council has become the first outraged parent group to.
+As I predicted before, Parents Television Council has become the first outraged parent group to rush to the scene with stern words.
 I humbly suggest they spend their time and energy providing a useful product for parental television control, not blowing hot air over a bunch of known provocative artists.